pypa/setuptools/docs/references/keywords.rst

     mess with it.
 For more details on how this argument works, see the section below on :ref:`Automatic Resource Extraction`.

-``use_2to3``
-    Convert the source code from Python 2 to Python 3 with 2to3 during the build process.
-See :doc:`../deprecated/python3` for more details.

-``convert_2to3_doctests``
-    List of doctest source files that need to be converted with 2to3.
-    See :doc:`../deprecated/python3` for more details.

-``use_2to3_fixers``
-    A list of modules to search for additional fixers to be used during the 2to3 conversion.
-See :doc:`../deprecated/python3` for more details.

-``use_2to3_exclude_fixers``
-    List of fixer names to be skipped.

 ``project_urls``
     An arbitrary map of URL names to hyperlinks, allowing more extensible documentation of where various resources can be found than the simple